florian-armanet/librairy-js-armanet/docs/split-title.md

 ***

 ### BO
-Wrap parts that you want custom with `_` in the field of the Back Office
+Wrap parts that you want custom with `_` in the field of a CMS Back Office

 Example: `Hello _world_ !`